andOrlando/rubato/README.md

 **For rubato.timed**:

-Arguments come in the form of a table.
+Arguments (in the form of a table):
  - `duration`: the total duration of the animation
  - `rate`: the number of times per second the timer executes.
 Higher rates mean smoother animations and less error.